Buying a Dental Practice: Going from Associate to Owner

 - The main takeaway: Many dental students and dental associates have dreams of starting or buying their own dental practice, but don’t know where to start.

-- Impact on you: Practices are hard to find in today’s economy so it’s critical for buyers to be prepared with the right professional team, loan prequalification and the documentation necessary to prove their production abilities to lenders.
+- Impact on you: Starting or purchasing a practice is a major life decision, so it’s critical for buyers to be prepared with the right professional team, loan prequalification and the documentation necessary to prove their production abilities to lenders.

 - Next steps: Aprio’s National Dental Practice provides sophisticated resources and guidance to put aspiring owners in the best possible position to start or buy a practice in today’s economy.